pharmaR/pharmaR.github.io/content/examples.md

 - tidyverse Packages: listed in https://github.com/tidyverse
 - stan packages: listed in https://github.com/stan-dev

+To qualify R packages, we also need to specifiy the package versions to be qualified.
+One approach is to define a snapshot date that uniquely define a cohort of R package version.
+For example, we plan to qualify R packages at 2021-11-01 listed in RStudio Package Manager or Microsoft R Application Network.

 ### Trusted Vendor

 Our organization have a list of trusted vendor after reviewing their SDLC documents.